eliyabron/Formal_verification_with_RL/README.md

 In this case we showed how model checkers can be used as expert and help a RL algorithm learn the optimal move in states he did not see during the training.
 When we do not give enough steps the algorithm cannot learn the solution but the model checker is able to teach him the right move.
 Change the parameters in the file parameters_run.py.

 # Installation and run steps:
 1. First Download and Install nuXmv from this link: https://nuxmv.fbk.eu/pmwiki.php?n=Download.Download
 2. Download desired code to a designated folder.
 3. Open a new folder named “tests” and put a copy of nuXmv in there.
 4. In each game run the code from the file:
-      a.
-Cops and Robbers: CaRgame_1.py
+   * Cops and Robbers: CaRgame_1.py
-      b.
-Frozen Lake: main.py
+   * Frozen Lake: main.py
-      c.
-Catch the Cheese: main.py
+   * Catch the Cheese: main.py